The Saints in My Life - Why I Love the Saints

-The saints lived ordinary lives like you and me but with the passion to live this life on earth in constant union with Christ.
+The saints lived ordinary lives like you and me but with the passion for living this life on earth in constant union with Christ.
 What does that mean?
-To me it means surrendering my will to God’s divine will, allowing my daily life to flow and activate all that I am for the Glory of God.
+To me, it means surrendering my will to God’s divine will, allowing my daily life to flow and activate all that I am for the Glory of God.

 It does not mean sitting in a cave and meditating all day (although there are many days that I dream of just that).
-To me it means being fully alive, being fully who I was born to be in the very moment.
+It means being fully alive, being fully who I was born to be in the very moment.
 The saints teach me how to live fully and show me the tools to bring me back on the path when the “dark nights of the soul” hit hard.
-Yes, I just said “dark nights of the soul”.
-We all know those days that seem to consume us and we fall into bed and ask “Dear Jesus, please let me wake up feeling renewed and refreshed… press the restart button… What I love about admitting this truth is that we are not alone!
-You and I experience many of the same things and guess what… so did many saints!
+Yes, I just said “dark nights of the soul.”
+We all know those days that seem to consume us, and we fall into bed and ask, “Dear Jesus, please let me wake up feeling renewed and refreshed… press the restart button…" What I love about admitting this truth is that we are not alone!
+You and I experience many of the same things, and guess what… so did many saints!
 They had miraculous moments, amazing moments, flooded with love, but they also had those dark moments when they must have thought to themselves that they couldn’t make it one more day!

 Although I love them all, I am most inspired by the miracle workers and the mystics because they lived with one foot on earth and the other in heaven.
-With undeniable conviction they allowed God to work through them and became a conduit of light and healing.
-They performed acts of wonder that convinced many that God is real, prayer really does work and that love heals!
+With undeniable conviction, they allowed God to work through them, and they became a conduit of light and healing.
+They performed acts of wonder that convinced many that God is real, prayer really does work, and that love heals!

 Some of My Favorites!

-St. Teresa of Avila would go into deep meditation and encounter Christ and her heart was literally lanced by His burning love!
-She taught all the sisters in the convent to pray with their heart and fall in love with the love of God!
-They began to live every day with greater joy, and could hear, yes actually hear, God talking to them and guiding their daily activities!
+St. Teresa of Avila would go into deep meditation and encounter Christ, and her heart was literally lanced by His burning love!
+She taught all the sisters in the convent to pray with their hearts and to fall in love with the love of God!
+They began to live every day with greater joy and could hear, yes, actually hear, God, talking to them and guiding their daily activities!

-St. Padre Pio.
-I love that he lived in my lifetime and that he had the gift of bi-location!
-On many occasions he was in Germany guiding soldiers to safety and dragging them out of the wreckage while he was at the same time in his Monastery in Italy!
-He had the instant gift of speaking 4 or 5 languages so that he could hear confession and give absolution in their native tongue!
+St. Padre Pio I love that he lived in my lifetime and that he had the gift of bi-location!
+On many occasions, he was in Germany guiding soldiers to safety and dragging them out of the wreckage while he was at the same time in his Monastery in Italy!
+In addition, he had the instant gift of speaking 4 or 5 languages so that he could hear confession and give absolution in the confessor's native tongue!